borealbirds/WildTrax-dataHarmonization/template/README.md

 surveyDateTime: when time is missing, fill time with 00:00:01.

+observer: Can't be NULL.
+Must me of type TEXT.
+Default value is NA if information is not provided in the source data.

 ### EXTENDED TABLE

 The **EXTENDED** attributes are information BAM wants to keep but are not implemented in WildTrax